Charles London: Penn State

 London returned to college-level coaching as Penn State University’s running backs coach under head coach Bill O’Brien, who he had worked with prior in 2005–06 in Duke.
 The Nittany Lions went 8–4 in 2012, defeating No. 24 Northwestern but falling to No. 9 Ohio State & No. 18 Nebraska.
 Despite the winning record, they were not eligible for a bowl game.
 Under his coaching, running back Zach Zwinak eclipsed 1,000 yards from scrimmage and scored 7 touchdowns.

-The Nittany Lions went 7-5 and won the Lambert-Meadowlands Trophy.
+The Nittany Lions went 7–5 and won the Lambert-Meadowlands Trophy.
 They would defeat No. 18 Michigan & No. 14 Wisconsin but lose to No. 4 Ohio State.
-Under his coaching, Zwinak racked up 989 yards and scored 12 touchdowns.
+Zwinak recorded 989 yards and scored 12 touchdowns.

 Houston Texans

 London left Penn State to join O’Brien's coaching staff when he became the head coach of the Houston Texans during the 2014 NFL season.
-The Texans would go 9-7 and miss the playoffs.
+The Texans went 9–7 and missed the playoffs.
 Under his coaching, running back Arian Foster recorded over 1,500 yards from scrimmage & scored 13 touchdowns and was named to the Pro Bowl.

-The Texans would go 9-7 and win the AFC South division title in 2015, the first playoff berth since 2012, but were shut out by the Kansas City Chiefs 30–0 in the Wild Card Round.
+The Texans went 9–7 and won the AFC South division title in 2015, the team's first playoff berth since 2012, but were shut out by the Kansas City Chiefs 30–0 in the wild-card round.
 During the season they defeated the would-be AFC North champion Cincinnati Bengals 10–6 in a Week 10 matchup.

-The Texans would go 9-7 and repeat as AFC South champions, defeating the Oakland Raiders in the Wild Card Round but then falling to the New England Patriots in their first divisional round matchup since 2012.
-Under his coaching, Lamar Miller would record over 1,200 yards from scrimmage and score 6 touchdowns.
-Under his coaching, Lamar Miller repeated his 2016 season, racking up 1,200 yards from scrimmage and 6 touchdowns.
-He resigned from his position on January 2, 2018, wanting to seek a quarterback coaching position.
+The Texans went 9–7 and repeated as AFC South champions in 2016, defeating the Oakland Raiders in the wild-card round but then falling to the New England Patriots in their first divisional round matchup since 2012.
+Lamar Miller recorded over 1,200 yards from scrimmage and scored 6 touchdowns.
+In 2017, Miller recorded 1,200 yards from scrimmage and 6 touchdowns.
+London resigned from his position on January 2, 2018, wanting to seek a quarterback coaching position.